-1D structures have attracted great interest with increasing miniaturization.
-There is a long list of reports on the theoretical studies of one-dimensional structures.
+There is a long list of reports on the theoretical studies of 1D structures.
 Most of these reports are dedicated to nanowires made up of one metal.
-There are limited number of studies exploring alloyed nano structures.
-Also, most of the theoretical studies on atomic chains deal with the interplay of properties such as geometry, electronic, transport, and optical properties and very few on the possibility of chain formation relating experimental observations.
+5-12 There are limited number of studies exploring alloyed nano structures.
+4,8,13-15Also most of the theoretical studies on atomic chains deal with the interplay of properties such as geometry, electronic, transport, and optical properties and very few to the possibility of chain formation relating experimental observations.
 Gold being the prototype of 1D structures has been the most used element for chain formation.
 The first ever experimental observation of 1D structure was of Au atomic chains.
 As gold nanowires offer highest stability, Au atomic chains are most convenient samples to study effect of alloying different transition and noble metals.
 Transitional metal nanowires are interesting in itself because of the varied magnetic properties and their prospective utilization in spintronic applications.